SKITSC/recall/README.md

 docker-compose up --build
 ```
+Find the app running at http://localhost:80/

-Deploy credentials for the app is `skitsc:skitsc`
+Default credentials are `skitsc:skitsc`

-Login and synchronize start by synchronizing the database, then a cron job will run and keep you updated every REFRESH_TIME defined in the .env file.
+Login and start by synchronizing the database, then a cron job will run and keep you updated every REFRESH_TIME defined in the .env file.

 Find your recordings in the /recordings folder, in the format: